raffaelladevita/clas12-timeline/README.md

 1. **Detector timelines**: monitor detector parameters, histograms, and calibration
 1. **Physics timelines**: monitor higher-level quantities to perform Quality Assurance (QA) for physics analysis

+Both of these timeline types are produced in the following steps.

+> [!NOTE]
-NOTE: physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.
+> Physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.

-Both of these timeline types are produced in the following steps:

 ### Step 1: Data Monitoring